waiyiwong/Hackathon_UniSphere/README.md

 ### Code
 - Developed using Django and Bootstrap for web development.

-### Content
-- User stories and UX design inspired by best practices in web development and user experience.

 ### Media
 - Images sourced from icons from [FontAwesome](https://fontawesome.com/).
-- Logo and favicon was created by Waiyi using Adobe.
+- Logo and favicon were created by Waiyi using Adobe.